 Transmission Fluid Check

 Many of today's automatic transmissions do not have a dipstick.
-They are sensitive, and this certainly discourages people from accidentally adding the wrong fluid.
-Some transmissions contain a fluid level check plug or overflow plug instead of a dipstick.
+They are sensitive, which discourages people from accidentally adding the wrong fluid.
+Some transmissions contain a fluid level check or overflow plug instead of a dipstick.
 Remove this plug to check the fluid level.

 Check with the manufacturer's specifications for any special procedures before proceeding:

 - Bring the transmission to operating temperature, safely raise the vehicle, and remove the plug.